-North Lake Tahoe Underwater & Above
+North Lake Tahoe antique postcard

-North Lake Tahoe Above the Water
+North Lake Tahoe Quiet & Easygoing

-Now that we have been underwater at Lake Tahoe, let's come back up for air, and take a drive along the North Shore.
+North Lake Tahoe is one of those places that invites your imagination in the moment you arrive.
+The air feels cleaner, the lake looks impossibly blue, and the mountains seem to lean in and say, "Welcome, you are going to like it here."
 This is the quieter, more easygoing side of Tahoe.
 Here you will find friendly towns, long beaches, ski resorts tucked into the mountains, and that classic "I could live here" feeling that sneaks up on people.

 As you follow the shoreline going counter clockwise around the lake, you pass through Incline Village in Nevada, then Kings Beach and Tahoe City in California.
 Each town has its own personality.
 Incline Village feels polished and peaceful.
 Kings Beach is sunny, sandy, and full of energy.
 Tahoe City mixes mountain-town charm with lakefront views.